lab272/semtex_varkinvis/README.md

 compare  – Generate restart files, compare solutions to a function.
 convert  – Convert field file formats (IEEE-big/little, ASCII).
-meshpr   – Generate 2D mesh locations for plotting or checking.
+meshpr   – Generate 2D mesh locations for plotting or checking. meshplot – Create a Postscript file of the 2D mesh for visualisation.
 addfield – Add vorticity, also divergence, helicity, etc to a field file.
-sem2tec  – Convert field files to Tecplot format (OK with Paraview/VisIt too).
+sem2tec  – Convert field files to Tecplot format (OK for Paraview/VisIt too).
 project  – Convert a field file to a different order interpolation.
 interp   – Interpolate field file from one 2D mesh to another.
 probe    – Probe field file at specified points.